jtkovacs/jtkovacs.github.io/REFS/modeling.md

 ## Model typologies

 Models can have a general form (e.g. entity relationship diagram) but be executable in different notations (e.g. Chen, crow's foot).
-This page organizes models by **form and notation,** following Steirn (1999).

-Dennis et al. (2012) seems very similar to Steirn (1999):
+This page organizes models by **form and notation,** following Steirn (1999), who seems very similar to Dennis et al. (2012):

 - **Functional** (==flow chart?) models capture processes:
     - Use-case diagrams